 professionalism and his work ethic.

-After three years as a Bluecoat Paul was offered a summer season on the island of Jersey.
+After three years as a Bluecoat, Paul was offered a summer season on the island of Jersey.
 He reluctantly left Pontins and started six months of 12 shows a week.
-At the end of the season he called his old boss and was told he couldn’t come back ‘You’re a professional
+At the end of the season he called his old boss and was told he couldn’t come back to Pontins: 'You’re a professional comic now!’

-‘Paul, can you get down to Bristol tonight and open for Joe Longhorn?’
+‘Paul, can you get down to Bristol tonight and open for Joe Longthorne?’

-Off he went and the show went so well that Joe offered him a summer season followed by a sixty date UK tour.
-Without even noticing he had become the opening act of choice for the major stars from both sides of the Atlantic.
-For the next decade he supported the likes of Gene Pitney, the Stylistics, Michael Ball, the Everly Brothers, Temptations, Jose Feliciano, Bradley Walsh and Chas and Dave, all in the country’s most prestigious venues such as the London Palladium and the Royal Albert Hall – where has performed 8 times opening for Stevie Wonder, George Benson and most recently Smokey Robinson – in fact if you count his bugle playing for the Boy’s Brigade centenary celebrations it is actually nine times!
+The show went so well that Joe offered him a summer season followed by a sixty date UK tour.
+Without even noticing, he had become the opening act of choice for the major stars from both sides of the Atlantic in the country’s most prestigious venues, even the London Palladium.
+For the next decade he supported the likes of Gene Pitney, the Stylistics, Michael Ball, the Everly Brothers, Temptations, Jose Feliciano, Bradley Walsh and Chas and Dave.
+He's opened shows at the Royal Albert Hall for Stevie Wonder, George Benson and most recently Smokey Robinson - in fact if you count his bugle playing for the Boy’s Brigade centenary celebrations it's nine times!

-Not content with working most night he added early mornings to his schedule Bradley Walsh invited him to help write and co host the Capital Gold Breakfast show.
-He spent two happy years at the station eventually hosting his own All Request Breakfast on a Sunday.
+Not content with working most nights, he added early mornings to his schedule.
+Bradley Walsh invited him to help write and co host the Capital Gold Breakfast show.
+He spent two happy years at the station, eventually hosting his own All Request Breakfast on a Sunday.

 Three consecutive seasons on the Thursford Christmas Spectacular, Europe's biggest Christmas show, bought Paul back to dry land.

-Still busy in front of audiences Paul together with his partner Moya have opened a brand new entertainment company, Create Comedy they produce live comedy shows in theatres, clubs, even one in a Big Top.
+Still busy in front of audiences, Paul has an entertainment company, Create Comedy, which produces live comedy shows in theatres, clubs and even one in a Big Top.
 It also helps Paul quench his thirst to find and nurture the next generation of stand-up comedians giving him way more pleasure than any personal